“You can tell when you have crossed the frontier into Germany because of the badness of the coffee.”

 Partly, that’s due to the German coffee oligopoly, in which six firms control 85 percent of the coffee market.
 All the major coffee roasters and distributors are concentrated in Bremen and Hamburg – where all the imported green coffee beans arrive.
 Coffee that isn’t roasted and packaged there is then sent to Berlin and other cities with roasting facilities.
 And the roast they sell is usually the mild German one.

 I had a French press when I was living in Berlin.
 I also had a normal German drip-brew coffee machine that uses the coffee filters invented by Melitta Bentz (a German Hausfrau from Dresden) in 1908.
-Yes, any serious coffee drinker knows that it’s almost impossible to reproduce the kind of coffee that comes out of a $7500 professional pressure-brewer, but I just wanted a good cup of coffee that equaled what I could make back in the USA.
+Yes, any serious coffee drinker knows that it’s almost impossible to reproduce the kind of coffee that comes out of a $7500 professional pressure-brewer or even the typical $800 machine that some Germans have in the kitchen, but I just wanted a good cup of coffee that equaled what I could make back in the USA.

 There was a time when it was almost impossible to get a good cup of coffee in the United States until Starbucks dramatically changed the coffee landscape – and Americans finally realized what they had been missing.
 But the same thing has now happened in Germany!
 Today you can find a Starbucks on almost any corner in any larger German city.
-Starbucks opened its first German stores (in Berlin) in 2002.
-There are now 167 Starbucks all across Germany, employing nearly 130,000 people.
-(Austria has 12 Starbucks, all in Vienna; Switzerland has 52, almost half of which are in Zurich; 806 in the UK.)
+Starbucks opened its first German stores in Berlin in 2002.
+As of 2016, there were 158 Starbucks all across Germany, employing nearly 130,000 people.
+(Austria has 18 Starbucks, mostly in Vienna; Switzerland has 55, almost half of which are in Zurich; 791 in the UK.)
 Starbucks is now located in over 60 countries around the globe.
 But the coffee found on German grocery store shelves is still the same wimpy stuff it’s always been.
 I have tried and tried to find a package of coffee in Germany that had a roast level beyond “mild.”
 Ground or whole bean.
 Nichts.
 Zip.

 When I was in Berlin (2007/2008), I just missed the new single-cup espresso-like coffee-machine revolution that really began to catch on around 2010.
-In the US, my wife and I now have a Tassimo machine (by Bosch) that makes wonderful coffee of all kinds.
-(Other brands include Keurig, Nespresso and Starbucks’ own Verismo.)
-For about $100 and up, you can get one of these single-cup brewers that make coffee that comes close to that brewed by the much more expensive pro machines.
+In the US, my wife and I first had a Tassimo machine (by Bosch) that made wonderful coffee of all kinds before it became difficult to find the Tassimo pods.
+We had to switch to Keurig.
+(Other brands include Nespresso and Starbucks’ own Verismo.)
+For about $100 and up, you can get one of these single-cup pod brewers that make coffee that comes closer to that brewed by the much more expensive pro machines.
 But I’ve only tried the American coffee discs for these machines, not the German ones.

 The espresso machine is an Italian invention.
 Beginning in 1884, various Italians, from Moriondo to Bezzera to Pavoni, tinkered with these machines on into the early 1900s.
 Espresso spread all over the globe, even to coffee wastelands like the UK and the US.
 But in the US, lattes and cappuccinos were still a bit exotic, with a hippy air about them – and you couldn’t make it at home.
 Regular coffee didn’t seem to benefit until the Starbucks revolution in the 1990s.
 Before that, most Americans had never even heard of a macchiato (pronounced MAK-ee-ah-toe), much less tasted one.